Learning Selective Sensor Fusion for States Estimation: Experiments

 \subsection{Task 2: Deep LIDAR-Vision Odometry}

 We now focus on the problem of learning LIDAR-vision odometry in a car-driving scenario.
-It is achieved by extracting effective features from point cloud data and RGB images for relative pose estimation.
-The pointcloud feature encoder and visual feature encoder (FlowNet-style) are used to process raw pointcloud data and RGB images respectively.
-Our proposed selective sensor fusion framework can be naturally extended to this task to automatically select useful features.
 The models are trained on the KITTI Odometry dataset and tested on three new sequences, i.e. Sequence 05, 07 and 10.
 Then the relative poses produced by the neural networks are integrated into global trajectories, which are further evaluated according to the official KITTI VO/SLAM evaluation metrics \cite{Geiger2013}.
-This metric is calculated by averaging the Root Mean Square Errors (RMSEs) of the translation and rotation for all the subsequences of lengths (100,..., 800) meters.
+This metric is calculated by averaging the Root Mean Square Errors (RMSEs) of the translation and rotation for all the sub-sequences of lengths (100,..., 800) meters.

+Table \ref{tab:LIDAR-vision} shows the results of our deep LIDAR-vision odometry on the KITTI Odometry dataset.
+Vision Only and LIDAR Only models represent the model using only vision or LIDAR data to estimate ego-motion.
+Compared with them, fusing vision and LIDAR features (Direct Fusion) contributes to a large improvement no matter in translation or rotation.
+Soft (Ours) and Hard (Ours) are our frameworks with soft fusion and hard fusion.
+Our proposed hard fusion is capable of improving the performance over the naive fusion model (i.e. {the direct fusion}) about 3.0\% in translation and 8.2\% in orientation. {RFN is able to predict the translation of Sequence 07 accurately, but its overall performance is not as good as other fusion mechanisms in this task. } Note that these models are built on the same modules, except the feature fusion part for a fair comparison.